Smoke & Mirrors

 Maundy Thursday Worship

-Apr 6, 7 pm, Sanctuary + Livestream
+Apr 2, 7pm, Sanctuary + Livestream

 Maundy Thursday (also called Holy Thursday) is the first of the three days of solemn remembrance of the events leading up to and immediately following the crucifixion.
+Join us for a meaningful exploration of our Communion liturgy through music, word, and the Communion Sacrament as we reflect on Jesus' last supper with his disciples.

 Childcare will be available for ages 3 and younger.